graze/morphism/README.md

 #### morphism-dump ####
 ```
 Usage: morphism-dump [OPTIONS] CONFIG-FILE CONN [CONN ...]
-Dump specified database schemas.
-This tool is considerably faster than mysqldump
+Dumps database schemas for named connections.
+This tool is considerably faster
-(especially for large schemas).
+than mysqldump, especially for large schemas.
+You might use this tool to
+(re-)initalise your project's schema directory from a local database.

 OPTIONS
   -h, -help, --help   display this message, and exit
   --[no-]quote-names  [do not] quote names with `...`; default: no
   --schema-path=PATH  location of schemas; default: ./schema
   --[no-]write        write schema files to schema path; default: no

+CONFIG-FILE
+A YAML file mapping connection names to parameters.
+See the morphism project's
+README.md file for detailed information.
 ```

 #### morphism-lint ####
 ```
 Usage: morphism-lint [OPTIONS] PATH ...
-Check all schema files below the specified paths for correctness.
+Checks all schema files below the specified paths for correctness.
+If no PATH
+is given, checks standard input.
+By default output is only produced if errors
+are detected.

 OPTIONS
   -h, -help, --help   display this message, and exit
   --[no-]verbose      include valid files in output; default: no

+EXIT STATUS
+The exit status will be 1 if any errors were detected, or 0 otherwise.
 ```

 #### morphism-diff ####
 ```
 Usage: morphism-diff [OPTION] CONFIG-FILE [CONN] ...
+Extracts schema definitions from the named connections, and outputs the
-Diff database schemas, and output the necessary ALTER TABLE statements to
+necessary ALTER TABLE statements to transform them into what is defined
-transform the schema found on the connection(s) to that defined under the
-schema path.
-If no connections are specified, all connections in the config
+under the schema path.
+If no connections are specified, all connections
-with morphism: enable: true will be used.
+in the config with 'morphism: enable: true' will be used.

 GENERAL OPTIONS:
   -h, -help, --help      display this message, and exit